anush47/wagex-backend/devdocs/DEVELOPMENT_GUIDE.md

 ### 3. Code Organization
 - **Entities**: Mirror Prisma models but include Swagger decorators for API documentation.
 - **Separation of Concerns**: Controllers handle HTTP context; Services handle business logic; Guards handle security.

+### 4. Data Normalization
+To maintain a clean and searchable database, follow these formatting rules:
+- **Employee Names**: Both `nameWithInitials` and `fullName` **MUST** be stored in **UPPERCASE**.
+This is enforced on the frontend before submission and should be validated/normalized in the service layer if necessary.
+- **Member IDs**: `employeeNo` should be treated as a unique numerical identifier within a company context.
+- **Dates**: Always store and transmit dates in ISO 8601 format.

 ---